 - API and custom integrations seamlessly transfer data and maintain integrity across channels (WhatsApp, ads, marketplaces, etc.).

 “We have been using LeadSquared for the past 4 years and if you think measuring is important, then I suggest you give LeadSquared a try.
 It makes it easy for you to measure both your marketing and sales parameters easily and without much error.
 Besides, it is very customizable and easy to use.
 I must say, that of all the tools I’ve used, this is the best lead management tool.”Mrinal Mohit, COO, BYJU’S (via LeadSquared)

 A part of HubSpot CRM, it helps you manage all your lead records in a centralized database, track and score leads, see communication history, create segmented lists, and streamline outreach.
-Some of its remarkable features are:

 - Pipeline management: Allows adding deals with a single click, assigning tasks to push deals forward, and tracking progress on dashboards.